Logius-standaarden/authzen-nlgov/sections/terminology.md

 # Terminology

-Subject:
+<dfn data-lt="Subject">Subject</dfn>

-: The user or machine principal for whom an authorization decision is being requested.
+The user or machine principal for whom an authorization decision is being requested.

-Resource:
+<dfn data-lt="Resource">Resource</dfn>

-: The target of the request; the resource about which the Authorization API is being made.
+The target of the request; the resource about which the Authorization API is being made.

-Action:
+<dfn data-lt="Action">Action</dfn>

-: The operation the Subject has attempted on the Resource in an Authorization API call.
+The operation the {{Subject}} has attempted on the {{Resource}} in an Authorization API call.

-Context:
+<dfn data-lt="Context">Context</dfn>

-: The environmental or contextual attributes for this request.
+The environmental or contextual attributes for this request.

-Decision:
+<dfn data-lt="Decision">Decision</dfn>

-: The value of the evaluation decision made by the PDP: `true` for "allow", `false` for "deny".
+The value of the evaluation decision made by the PDP: `true` for "allow", `false` for "deny".

-PDP:
+<dfn data-lt="PDP">PDP</dfn>

-: Policy Decision Point.
+Policy Decision Point.
 The component or system that provides authorization decisions over the network interface defined here as the Authorization API.

-PEP:
+<dfn data-lt="PEP">PEP</dfn>

-: Policy Enforcement Point.
+Policy Enforcement Point.
 The component or system that requests decisions from the PDP and enforces access to specific requests based on the decisions obtained from the PDP.